+Updated 3 June 2021.
 For the latest medical advice, visit NHS.uk/Coronavirus.

 The government has set out its plan to return life to as near normal as we can, as quickly and fairly as possible to safeguard livelihoods in a way that is safe and continues to protect the NHS.
 To achieve, this we all need to play our part.

-This guidance is for the general public who are fit and well.
 If you or anybody in your household has symptoms of coronavirus, you all need to self-isolate.

-If you as clinically vulnerable, you are at a higher risk of severe illness from coronavirus.
+If you are clinically vulnerable, you are at a higher risk of severe illness from coronavirus.
 You should continue shielding measures to keep yourself safe by staying at home and avoiding all contact with others, except for essential medical treatment or support.
 Click here to find out more.

 The most common symptoms of coronavirus (COVID-19) are the recent onset of:

 - new continuous cough and/or

 - high temperature